jbech-linaro/optee_docs/building/gits/optee_client.rst

 You can build the code in this git only or build it as part of the entire system, i.e. as a part of a full OP-TEE developer setup.
 For the latter, please refer to instructions at the :ref:`build` page.
-For standalone builds we currently support build with both CMake as well as with regular GNU Makefiles.
+For standalone builds we currently support building with both CMake as well as with regular GNU Makefiles.

 Configure the toolchain
 ~~~~~~~~~~~~~~~~~~~~~~~